oguzerdo/ab-testing/README.md

 The key success metric for our client is `Purchase`.
 Therefore, for statistical testing, the focus should be on the `Purchase` metric.

+You should answer the following questions in your presentation:

+How would you define the hypothesis of this A/B test?
+Can we conclude statistically significant results?
+Which statistical test did you use, and why ?
+Based on your answer to Question 2, what would be your recommendation to client?

 ---

 # Dataset Info